cc-pet-sitter/backend/README.md

 3. In your `.env` file, add the following three variables and assign their values as follows:
   - `DATABASE_URL`: Value should be the path specific to your local database (starting with `postgres://`)

-  - `FIREBASE_CREDENTIALS_PATH`: Value should be the exact file name of the firebase-adminsdk `.json` file referenced above
+  - `FIREBASE_CREDENTIALS`: Value should be the entire firebase-adminsdk `.json` credential file encoded in base64, as received from an existing team member

   - `FRONTEND_BASE_URL`: Value should be `http://localhost:5173`